 How do you sharpen ceramic knives?

-Some brands, like Kyocera, offer free professional sharpening services for knives (you just have to pay for shipping and handling).
-If you’re looking to sharpen a ceramic knife yourself, your best bet is a diamond stone, because the material is harder than ceramic, meaning less pressure is needed for the task.
+Some brands, like Kyocera, offer professional sharpening services for ceramic blades (though not micro-serrated edges).
+If you’re looking to sharpen a ceramic knife yourself, your best bet is a diamond sharpening stone because the material is harder than ceramic, meaning less pressure is needed for the task.

 Some people also have success with traditional waterstones.
 Note that ceramic knives are incredibly brittle and can’t handle excessive force on the side of the blade.
 Traditional knife sharpeners aren’t advised, as you risk snapping the blade.